evisvasiu/esp32-modbus-wifi-manager/README.md

 Tested on TIA Portal and Twincat3.

 ### Usage:
-* Put pin 15 as LOW for 3 seconds to start Wifi AP mode.
+* Put pin 15 as HIGH for 3 seconds to start Wifi AP mode.
 * Connect to Access Point with SSID: "EvisLAB-ESP32", Key: 12345678
 * Go to 192.168.4.1 on your preferred browser
 * Select pinMode options by the dropdown list for each pin.
 "Unused" is the default option